xiexh20/CHORE/README.md

 ```shell
 python -m pip install detectron2 -f   https://dl.fbaipublicfiles.com/detectron2/wheels/cu101/torch1.6/index.html
 ```
 Update 2024 July: I realized that psbody-mesh library is not maintained anymore.
 The core function I used from that is the `Mesh` class for loading/export, and `MeshViewer` for fast visualization.
 If you don't need the visualizer, then you can simply copy the source code of the `Mesh` class and import `Mesh` from there.
-One example can be found here: https://github.com/xiexh20/ProciGen/blob/main/render/mesh.py
+One example can be found here: https://github.com/xiexh20/ProciGen/blob/main/render/mesh.py.
+Simply replace `from psbody.mesh import Mesh` with `from mesh import MyMesh as Mesh`.

 4. [Neural Mesh Renderer](https://github.com/JiangWenPL/multiperson/tree/master/neural_renderer): `pip install external/neural_renderer`